heuristicwondering/convert2BIDS-fMRI/BIDS/De-Identifying DICOMS.md

 ```

 ### Anonymizing
-1. To start, create a temporary folder called `anondcm` in the same directory that your source folder lives in.
+1. To start, create a temporary folder called `anondcm` in the same directory that your source data folder lives in.
 In the `anondcm` folder, create any subfolders that further organize the subject folders such as session or site.
 So now your file hierarchy should look like:

 ```
    studyname